Princess Maria Anna of Anhalt-Dessau

-Princess Maria Anna of Anhalt-Dessau (14 September 1837, Dessau – 12 May 1906, Friedrichroda) was a princess from the House of Ascania.
+Princess Maria Anna of Anhalt-Dessau (14 September 1837 – 12 May 1906) was a princess from the House of Ascania.
 She was the third child of Leopold IV, Duke of Anhalt and Princess Frederica of Prussia.

 Family

 Maria Anna's paternal grandparents were Frederick, Hereditary Prince of Anhalt-Dessau and Landgravine Amalie of Hesse-Homburg.
 Her maternal grandparents were Prince Louis Charles of Prussia (brother of King Frederick William III of Prussia) and Frederica of Mecklenburg-Strelitz.

 Maria Anna was a younger sister of Frederick I, Duke of Anhalt and Agnes, Duchess of Saxe-Altenburg.

 Marriage and issue

 On 29 November 1854, she married her second cousin Prince Frederick Charles of Prussia.
 He was a grandson of Frederick William III of Prussia by his father Prince Charles of Prussia.
 They had five children: